 How a company communicates always leaves its mark on artifacts (e.g. documentation, system architecture, source code, tests), processes, and metrics.
 We find this in every project by leveraging the treasure troves of data held in software development tools, such as git, Jira, and TFS.

 Moving entire teams to remote working will cause a significant impact on the systems they build, their effectiveness, and ultimately their return on investment.
 Such change can lead to problems such as becoming slower at delivery, with delayed revenues and missed opportunities.

 While almost any corporate issue can be attributed to poor communication, fixing them requires a more specific understanding.
 Take the following examples from some of the software due diligence work we have done:

-- In one case we found poor developer onboarding and fast growth caused teams to be unable to fully complete their work until a senior developer could come to help;
+In one case we found that poor developer onboarding and fast growth caused teams to be unable to fully complete their work until a senior developer could come to help;

 While we call attention to these risks, some could say that most developers already work from home frequently and that this is more of the same.
-Gitlab, self-proclaimed the world’s largest all-remote company, lists the following drawbacks in their blog:
+Gitlab, self-proclaimed largest all-remote company in the world, lists the following remote drawbacks:

 While these are some of the actions they have taken:

-- Implement a Results value, where results (as opposed to hours) are measured
+Implementing a Results value, where results (as opposed to hours) are measured.

 Our team of independent experts, interpret development data within its context to provide insights and recommendations so our clients can achieve better results.
 Such transparency sometimes hits hard on the parties involved, but never as hard as the consequences of not reflecting and acting.